phalcon-orphanage/docs/en/reference/models.rst

     class Robots extends Model
     {

+	public $code;

+	public $theName;

+	public $theType;

+	public $theYear;

         public function columnMap()
         {
-            //Keys are the real names in the table and
+            // Keys are the real names in the table and
-            //the values their names in the application return array(
+            // the values their names in the application return array(
                 'id'       => 'code',
                 'the_name' => 'theName',